rafi007akhtar/noteworthy/README.md

 python3 app.py
 ```

-## Basic Idea behind Noteworthy
+## :bulb: Basic Idea behind Noteworthy

 This app:
-- takes a PDF document as an input,
+- takes a PDF document as the input,
 - goes through all the pages of the PDF,
 - extracts text from all pages, and
 - dumps the texts into a text file that you can later refer to as notes.